Ronan Finn: Sporting Fingal

 Finn departed UCD after five seasons to join Sporting Fingal on 8 December 2009.
 He represented the club in the 2010–11 UEFA Europa League qualifying second round against Maritimo.

 On 10 February 2011 the directors of Sporting Fingal confirmed that the club withdrew its application for a licence from the FAI to participate in the 2011 Airtricity League season.
-This decision was taken after funding targets integral to the club's continued existence were not reached during the off-season.
+This decision was made after funding targets integral to the club's continued existence were not reached during the off-season.
 After their demise, Finn became a free agent.